 Universal Studios Japan is the first vehicle in Asia under the auspices of Universal Studios located in Osaka, Japan.
 The place which was officially opened in 2001 is a super cool and spectacular entertainment vehicle to visit with an area of 39 hectares.
 Eight themes are the mainstay of Universal Studios Japan, including Lagoon, Hollywood, San Francisco, New York, Jurassic Park, Amity Village, Universal Wonderland and Waterworld.
 Plus a new vehicle opened in 2014, the Wizarding World of Harry Potter.

-The place having a tower which was originally built in the 20th century is one of the most famous spots in Osaka.
+The place has a tower that was originally built in the 20th century is one of the most famous spots in Osaka.
 It is a symbol of how Japan rose again after being heavily bombed during the Second World War.
 You can see a lucky genie called a sky Billiken.

 5. The Umeda Sky Building